ElodineOfficial/gobbonet/README.md

 ## Full feature list

-Everything Gobbonet can do, grouped so it's easy to scan.
+Everything GobboNet can do, grouped so it's easy to scan.

 **Chatting**
 - Streaming responses — replies appear word-by-word in real time as the AI thinks.